Public Service Obligation Contracts

 In 2007 EC Regulation 1370/2007 on public passenger transport services by rail and by road was adopted.
 EC Regulation 1370/2007 creates a framework for regulating how Member States award exclusive rights and pay compensation for services deemed to be Public Service Obligations (PSO).

 The purpose of the Regulation is to ensure transparency in the award of subvention for public transport services by requiring all PSO transport services to be subject to contracts.

-In preparation for EC Regulation 1370/2007 Ireland progressed legislation in two stages, the first involving the enactment of the Dublin Transport Authority Act 2008 and the second involving the Public Transport Regulation Act 2009.
+In preparation for EC Regulation 1370/2007 Ireland progressed legislation in two stages, the first involving the enactment of the Dublin Transport Authority Act 2008 and the second involving the Public Transport Regulation Act 2009 (as amended in 2016).